thomasweis27/cybersecurity/Additional Resources/Notes for the CMMC Exam/Domain 3 Task 1.md

 NIST SP 800-171 Document structure
 * Fundamentals: Basic assumptions and how security requirements were developed
 * Requirements: 14 Security domains representing 110 security practices and Dedicated discussion for each security practice
-* Appendix A- References; list ofvetted references applied during document development
+* Appendix A- References; list of vetted references applied during document development
 * Appendix B - Glossary; approved and vetted terminology for consistently applying the framework
 * Appendix C - Acronyms; approved and vetted terminology for consistently applying the framework
 * Appendix D - Mapping Tables; cross reference to NIST 800-53 and ISO/IEC 27001
-* Appendix E - Tailoring Criteria; methodology used to extract relevant practices from federal standard
+* Appendix E - Tailoring Criteria; the methodology used to extract relevant practices from federal standard

 DFARS Clause 252.227-7013 Technical Data
 * Rights In Technical Data—noncommercial items (FEB 2014)
-  * Contractors grant the government royalty free, world-wide, nonexclusive, irrevocable license rights in technical data other than computer software documentation
+  * Contractors grant the government royalty-free, worldwide, nonexclusive, irrevocable license rights in technical data other than computer software documentation
 * The Government shall have
-  * Unlimited rights in technical data that are
+  * Unlimited rights to technical data that are
   * Government purpose rights for a five-year period
 * All rights not granted to the Government are retained by the Contractor
 * CMMC relevance: Technical data rights include assessment authority